 Cash Flow Statements (CFS)

-Source of data in preparing CFS: IFRS, in deriving CFS mainly bases on the opening and ending balance of financial position statement.
-While VAS relies on general ledger cash accounts and bank deposits.
+The data source in preparing CFS: IFRS, in deriving CFS, is mainly based on the opening and ending balance of the financial position statement.
+In comparison, VAS relies on general ledger cash accounts and bank deposits.

 In terms of inventories, both IFRS and VAS apply the normal costing method to calculate production costs.
 However, there are some differences that are listed below.